 The Specific Users setting controls how one person logs in.
 This is useful if you only have a handful of people who need to access a specific page after logging in.

-The drop down window expands a list of all active users in your WordPress website.
+The drop-down window expands a list of all active users on your WordPress website.
 Assign the URLs and click the “Add username rule” to save the setting.

-Specific roles redirects users according to their “roles” in WordPress.
+Specific role redirects users according to their “roles” in WordPress.
 This supports custom roles you create with other plugins.
 For instance, you can redirect authors to one URL and admins to another.

 For example, you can send paid subscribers or customers to certain areas of the website after logging in.

 In Specific Levels, you can assign redirects based on permission levels given to users.
 This is more in-depth and requires a bit of knowledge about how to change user levels and permissions.